JuleeyG/anime-list-flutter-app/README.md

 Next tasks are to:
  - continue updating the UI
- - create a second horizontal list for watched anime

  - custom images per card

 More about this app will be documented soon!